AmateurECE/Sysgit/README.md

 There are also other options to the `list` command which enable Sysgit to check for things such as a non-empty stash, discrepancies between remote and local refs, the existence of a [bugs](https://github.com/AmateurECE/bugs) file, and the state of submodules, if they exist.
-See `sysgit.py list -h` for more information.
+See `Sysgit.py list -h` for more information.

+## Development ##

+This project is still under development.
+Please submit an issue for any bug discovered, and feel free to create a pull request if you have work to commit.
+The file `bugs` contains the most up-to-date list of bugs and to-do items.